endorsementdb/endorsementdb.com/README.md

 where a significant number of voters haven't fully made up their mind -- endorsements can have an impact.
-Even if an individual endorsement doesn't change anyone's mind, it can still provide context on _why_ people support that candidate, which may help bridge the empathy gap in this polarised election year.
+Even if an individual endorsement doesn't change anyone's mind, it can still provide context on _why_ people support that candidate, which may help bridge the empathy gap in this polarized election year.

-I imagined a centralised store of endorsements for _all_ candidates, complete with context behind each endorsement and endorser, with some sort of Twitter integration to make it easy to filter by the people you already follow just so you can start with the endorsements that are relevant to you.
+I imagined a centralized store of endorsements for _all_ candidates, complete with context behind each endorsement and endorser, with some sort of Twitter integration to make it easy to filter by the people you already follow just so you can start with the endorsements that are relevant to you.
 There would